JakeSaterlay/JakeSaterlay/README.md

-### Hi there 👋
+### Hi there I'm Jake 👋

-Really passionate about keeping up to date with new tech, and expanding my horizons 🚀
+I enjoy expanding my horizons with new technologies 🚀

 ### My Stack 💻
 - ReactJS